RichardLechko/RichardLechko/README.md

 # Hi there!
 I'm Richard 👋

 ## About Me
 I'm a frontend engineer based in Chicago, IL, USA.
-I currently attend DePaul University, majoring in IT with a concentration in Web Development, expected to graduate in June 2026. i specialize in making web apps.
+I currently attend DePaul University, majoring in IT with a concentration in Web Development, expected to graduate in June 2026.
+I specialize in making web apps.

 ## Technical Skills